https://www.deakin.edu.au/__data/assets/image/0011/2147267/23929_950x475.jpg

 'It comes down to really good writing skills – that you can understand and put yourself in the shoes of the reader,' she says.
 'So much of communication is about appreciating the field and the ways in which meanings are constructed and how people exchange ideas.'

 Good judgement and a strong moral compass are also highly sought after.
-'You've actually got a lot of power when you're dealing with communication,' says Assoc.
-Prof. Demetrious.
+'You've actually got a lot of power when you're dealing with communication,' says Assoc Prof Demetrious.
 'So, you've got to be very measured in how you use that power and make sure that it's ethical and that you're not leading your organisation into trouble.'

-Dr Clifford agrees that along with technical knowledge of a chosen specialisation, attributes like emotional intelligence and professional ethics, as well as a sense of global citizenship, are in demand among employers.
+Assoc Prof Clifford agrees that along with technical knowledge of a chosen specialisation, attributes like emotional intelligence and professional ethics, as well as a sense of global citizenship, are in demand among employers.
 And, importantly, these skills are adaptable across a range of occupations.

 'Knowledge and skills in professional communication have become increasingly valued across a wide range of industries, particularly at the strategy and management levels of organisations, both locally and globally,' she says.